 MV Transportation maintains a continuous safety communication campaign through the form of safety meetings (Safety Policy S-27).
 Every month, a fleet safety and injury prevention topic will be reviewed to refresh the fundamentals and key learning points.
-Annual refresher training on key areas will also be conducted along with periodic promotion of prevention activities.
+Annual refresher training on key areas will also be conducted along with periodic promotion of prevention activities, in compliance with 49 U.S.C.
+5329(d)(1)(H)(ii)(II).